 About 10 years ago, you would win the online marketing race by having a well-designed generalist website.
 Heck, it worked well and the return on investment (ROI) was a no brainer.

 As more accountants caught on, it became more challenging to stay ahead of the curve, and still get more than your fair share of website leads.
 The general public became aware of search engine optimization, and pay per click advertising, and the competition to be in the top of search engine results got harder and harder.
+Pay per click is something that many running a website may want to consider – by checking out The profit league review, they may be able to get assistance setting this up to help their digital marking.
 The ROI was still very attractive, but you had to spend more to acquire the same number of leads.

 Today, it is harder and harder for a single generalist website to be placed towards the top of the search engine results pages for all of the services provided in your practice.
 And if you operate in multiple geographic markets, it is even more difficult to be towards the top, because your message to the search engines is more complex and watered down.

 As more accounting firms have well-designed websites, integrated blogs, a social media presence, pay-per-click advertising, retargeting advertising and reputation management, it becomes more competitive to dominate the online lead-generation game.
 Not only does this mean that you’re left struggling to stand out amongst the competition, but it makes it harder to target your ideal customer.
 Not only do many accountants find the flow of new leads slowing, they find that the quality of their leads have also diminished.

 So, what is the solution?
 How do you once again stand out in the crowd while targeting your ideal client?

 While there is no single solution, many savvy accounting firms have deployed a multiple website strategy to obtain dominate search engine placement for a limited set of keywords.